Cysharp/ZString/README.md

 `"x:" + x + " y:" + y + " z:" + z` is converted to `String.Concat(new []{ "x:", x.ToString(), " y:", y.ToString(), " z:", z.ToString() })` by C# compiler.
 It has each `.ToString` allocation and params array allocation. `string.Format` calls `String.Format(string, object, object, object)` so each arguments causes int -> object boxing.

 All `ZString` methods only allocate final string.
-Also, `ZString` has enabled to access inner buffer so if output target has stringless api, you can achieve completely zero allocation.
+Also, `ZString` has enabled to access inner buffer so if output target has stringless api(like Unity TextMeshPro's `SetCharArray`), you can achieve completely zero allocation.

 Getting Started
 ---